 After Union County College

-Graduates are eligible to sit for the National Board of Respiratory Care (NBRC) credentialing examination and apply for state licensure necessary for practice as a Registered Respiratory Therapist.
+Graduates are eligible to sit for the National Board of Respiratory Care (NBRC) credentialing examinations and apply for state licensure necessary for practice as a Registered Respiratory Therapist (RRT).

 Respiratory Care Practitioners

 Respiratory Care Practitioners (RCP) are members of a team that provide hands on care with patients in a variety of clinical environments.
 Respiratory Care Practitioners evaluate, treat and manage patients of all ages with respiratory illnesses and other cardiopulmonary disorders.
 They interact with patients and their families while helping them through trying times.
 Respiratory Care Practitioners are expected to exemplify the ethical and professional standards expected of all health care professionals.

 Intensive Care Units, emergency departments, pediatric and neonatal units, labor and delivery rooms, homecare organizations, sleep centers, skilled nursing facilities, pulmonary rehabilitation centers, physician’s offices, teach smoking cessation, air transport teams, and disease management programs.

 According to the Bureau of Labor and Statistics, employment as a Respiratory Care Practitioner is projected to grow 23 percent from 2016 to 2026.
 This increase in employment opportunities, according the Department of Labor and Statistics, can be attributed to an increase in an aging population with respiratory disorders.

 Respiratory Care Practitioners (RCP) work in a variety of environments.
 Because they work in medical facilities, such as hospitals that are always open, RCPs may work evenings, nights and weekend hours.

 According to the Bureau of Labor Statistics, the median annual wage for Respiratory Care Practitioners was $59,710 in May 2017.